k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Sizing/README.md

 # K2view Platform Sizing Considerations: “It Depends”

 When sizing the K2view platform, there is no universal prescription.
 The right configuration always depends on the use case, workload profile, and performance expectations.
 Different scenarios stress different resources — memory, CPU, I/O, network, or external services.
-The number of environments, the allocation of worker nodes, the configuration of Fabric workers, and even the size of connection pools are all influenced by these considerations.
+The allocation of worker nodes, the configuration of Fabric workers, and even the size of connection pools are all influenced by these considerations.

 ---